octokas/Windows/chocolatey/choco-upgrades.md

 - These scripts are designed to be run with administrator privileges
 - The scheduled task will run the script with the credentials of the user that created it, not the user that is logged in when the task runs
 - If you want to run the script as a different user, you can change the **"Run as user"** option in the Task Scheduler
-- If you need additional help, you can run the scripts I've made for you in the [`with-annotations` directory](drafts/with-annotations) in the Powershell Editor, VS Code, or any other IDE supporting powershell scripts
 - You can find more information on the [Chocolatey](https://chocolatey.org/) website and the [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview) documentation

 ---